binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/444cf58ffe8bcadf09b0a0cd01fcb528.png" width="640">

-* Select to either create a new wallet or recover an existing wallet (You can import most other wallets 12 or 24 seed words into the Infinity Wallet as we follow the standards)
+* Select to either create a new wallet or recover an existing wallet (You can import your 12 or 24 word seed phrase from most other wallets into the Infinity Wallet as we follow the standard)

 <img src="https://i.gyazo.com/c8ade6560a84a969d70416bf9f652f6b.png" width="640">